saulshanabrook/gitlab-ci-provision/README.md

 It run's the `gitlab-ci-multi-runner` on one machine (`master`).
 Then it starts a secure docker daemon on `slave`.
 It tells the runs on `master` to use the `slave` as the docker host.
-These docker machines themselves run docker, so that each test run get's it's own isolated docker daemon and doesn't have to worry about cleanup.

-We use a docker registyr on `slave` as a cache for docker images, that each test run will use by default.
+Each run mounts the `/var/run/docker.sock`, so it they all share the docker daemon on the slave.

 ## Troubleshooting